Two charged after violent protest at Latham speech

-Police say the riot squad and operational support officers were called in to disperse the crowd.

 About 15 people from activist group Community Action for Rainbow Rights had turned up to protest what they were expecting to be an anti-trans speech.
-Instead they were met by about 500 Christian Lives Matter followers.
+Instead they were met by about 500 Christian Lives Matter followers, mostly men.

 “All these cars were turning up and people coming down the street and then it just seemed to go a bit violent.
 Screaming and shouting and massive police response,” one of the protesters, who gave her name only as Jane, told ABC News Breakfast on Wednesday.